aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-ole-objects/extract-ole-objects-from-workbook/_index.md

 ### **Create a Project**

 Start a JavaScript environment and create a new project.
-This example will show a browser-based application, but you can use any JavaScript-compatible environment as well.
+This example will show a browser‑based application, but you can use any JavaScript‑compatible environment as well.

 1. Add Dependencies
    1. Include the Aspose.Cells for JavaScript via C++ script in your HTML page and create a simple UI to select an Excel file and extract OLE objects: